REUTERS NEXT-Russian rate hike above 100 bps unlikely in December -Nabiullina

-The Bank of Russia has raised its key rate six times so far this year and is widely expected to hike again at its Dec.
-17 meeting after inflation neared a six-year peak in November.
+She told the Reuters Next conference that challenges facing the economy are less dramatic than in 2014, when the Bank of Russia hiked by a huge 650 basis points at the height of the crisis over Russia's annexation of Crimea from Ukraine.

-"In the baseline scenario, we estimate the highest increase in the key rate as 100 (basis points)," Nabiullina said at the Reuters Next conference.
+"In the baseline scenario, we estimate the highest increase in the key rate as 100 (basis points)," Nabiullina said in an interview.

-Analysts polled by Reuters in late November had on average expected the central bank to raise the key rate RUCBIR=ECI by 50 basis points to 8% from 7.5% on Dec.
-17.
+Analysts polled by Reuters in late November on average expected the central bank to raise the rate RUCBIR=ECI by 50 basis points on Dec.
+17, to 8% from 7.5%, in what would be its seventh hike this year.

-Nabiullina said it would be a harmful policy mistake to underestimate inflation risks but that borrowing costs were not expected to reach double-digit levels as they did in late 2014.
+But Nabiullina said it would be a harmful policy mistake to underestimate inflation risks, including any that might stem from the new Omicron variant of the coronavirus.

+"We see from the experience of the second half of 2020 that the new waves of pandemic may be more pro-inflationary than disinflationary," Nabiullina said.

+"There is a lot of uncertainty about this new strain and what reaction it will require from the governments, authorities around the world.
+It is too preliminary to assess the exact impact on the economy and inflation."

-A huge hike then from 10.5% to 17% came as the rouble fell to record lows and inflation accelerated after the West slapped sanctions on Russia for annexing Crimea from Ukraine.
+She did not expect the key rate to reach double-digit levels as it did in late 2014, when the bank hiked from 10.5% to 17% as the rouble fell to record lows and inflation accelerated after the West slapped sanctions on Russia over its actions in Crimea.

 To watch the Reuters Next conference please register here https://reutersevents.com/events/next/